MIS - Introduction

 Thus MIS means a system for processing data in order to give proper information to the management for performing its functions.

-Management Information System, 'MIS' is a planned system of collecting, storing and disseminating data in the form of information needed to carry out the functions of management.
+Management Information System or 'MIS' is a planned system of collecting, storing, and disseminating data in the form of information needed to carry out the functions of management.

 Objectives of MIS